wcriss44/OpCodeAndroid/readme.md

 - Slack API Integration for locations
   - Used in conjunction with meetups and nearby
 - Slack API integration for messaging
-  - Need to allow communication with nearby Operation Code members as well as mentor
+  - Needed for communication with nearby Operation Code members as well as mentor
 - Meetup API for nearby
 - Operation Code API for scholarships